The leaflet is detailed below, or you can download the 'Radical Hysterectomy' leaflet in PDF.

 You may be given support stockings to wear during and after your surgery and you will also be prescribed an injection to reduce the risk of blood clots in the post-operative period.
 This is given as prescribed by the doctor.
 A member of the ward team will escort you to theatre and they will complete a checklist prior to you leaving the ward.
 The nurse will stay with you until the theatre reception staff takes over.

 On arrival in theatre, you will meet the anaesthetist who will put you to sleep with an injection given via a small needle in the back of the hand.
-When you wake up the operation will have been completed and you will be in the recovery room which is alongside theatre.
+You will wake up in the recovery room after your surgery.
 Here you will remain for a short while for observation, before being brought back to your bed on the ward.

 After Your Operation